Advising FAQs: Frequently Asked Questions and Answers for the Psychology Advising and Resource Center

 CAS Academic Advisor for Psychology Students:

-Who are the advisors in the Psych Advising office?
+Who are the advisors in the Psychology Advising and Resource Center?
 (See Overview)

-Psych Advising is staffed with graduate students obtaining doctorate degrees in psychology.
+The Psychology Advising and Resource Center is staffed with graduate students obtaining doctorate degrees in psychology.
 They are knowledgeable about psychology-related policies and procedures at the university as well as post-graduate opportunities in psychology (including graduate school applications).
 They also teach the Professional and Career Issues in Psychology course required for all psychology major students.

 How do I learn more about internships, externships, and field experiences in psychology?